yitsushi/go-misskey/docs/patterns-and-structure.md

 The name of the field stands alone without `=`.
 If a field refers to another one as their name (it's used for files, I don't think it has any other use), we don't give it a name, but define `ref` and the value will be the referred name.
-In this case, `Content` will be send as a file and the name of the file will be the same as the value of the `Name` field.
+In this case, `Content` will be sent as a file, and the name of the file will be the same as the value of the `Name` field.

 ## Service structure